 While the Instant Pot comes to pressure, whisk together the evaporated milk and mustard.
 Prepare the cheese and green chilies.

 - When the 4 minutes has completed do a QUICK RELEASE and leave the Instant Pot on the "KEEP WARM" setting (it will automatically change to that after the quick release).
 Note: when the lid is opened, the pasta water may have foamed up but it will quickly subside.

 - Add the butter, evaporated milk with the mustard and stir to melt the butter.

 - Add the cheese in 3 batches, stirring between each addition until all the cheese has melted and has become creamy (note: if using purchased grated cheese it may take a few additional minutes to melt).

-- Add the green chilies and stir to combine.
+Add the green chiles and stir to combine.

 Time for the Instant Pot to come to pressure is not included in the Total Time.
 It should average around 10 minutes.